bkellison/bkellison/README.md

 # Blake Kellison

 ## About Me
-Software developer with experience in full-stack development and hardware integration.
-Passionate about building innovative solutions that bridge software and hardware.
+Software developer with experience in full-stack development and have experience in hardware integration.

 ## Featured Projects